jessepav/lacygoill-wiki-backup/tmux/tmux.md

 ---

 When you want to attach a tmux client  to a tmux server, you don't start it from the local machine.
-The server  AND the  client are always  running on  the same machine.
+The  server *and* the client are always  running on the same machine.
 The procedure consists in 2 steps:

    1. log in to the remote (for example via ssh)
    2. start a tmux client to attach it to a running tmux server